Byron Hamburgers

-Famously Proper Limited, trading as Byron, is a British restaurant chain offering a casual dining service with a focus on hamburgers.
+Byron (legally incorporated as Famously Proper Limited) is a British restaurant chain offering a casual dining service with a focus on hamburgers.
 The chain was founded in 2007 by Tom Byng.
 In July 2020, during the COVID-19 pandemic in the United Kingdom, the chain closed outlets as part of a deal transferring 21 remaining sites and 551 staff to a new owner, Calveton UK.

 Locations

-The burger chain is UK-based.
-In August 2020, it had 21 locations across the UK.
+The burger chain had 67 branches at its peak in 2018.
+However, due to financial issues it has gradually reduced the number of restaurants.
+By August 2020, it had 21 branches across the country.
+By January 2023, it had further reduced its operations to 12 branches.

 History

 The burger chain was founded in London in 2007 by Tom Byng, who developed the idea for the company while living in New York City, during which time he would regularly eat at the Silver Top Diner in Providence, Rhode Island.

 The chain was owned by Gondola Group, which also owns Ask and Zizzi.
 Gondola announced plans to sell Byron in October 2012.
 Potential buyers included Quilvest, owners of YO!
 Sushi.
 In June 2013 Gondola stated that it was abandoning plans to sell Byron, after offers failed to reach the company's estimated £100m price tag, and decided to accelerate expansion of Byron instead.

 In October 2013, Hutton Collins Partners finally put in the £100 million offer and the chain was sold.

-In 2017 Hutton Collins sold a majority stake in Byron Hamburgers to Three Hills Capital Partners, with FPP Asset Management also becoming a new investor, while retaining a minority stake.
+In 2017, Hutton Collins sold a majority stake in Byron Hamburgers to Three Hills Capital Partners, with FPP Asset Management also becoming a new investor, while retaining a minority stake.

 On 29 June 2020, during the COVID-19 pandemic, Three Hills announced it was preparing to place the 51-restaurant chain into administration, hoping to trigger a quick pre-pack sale.
 Just over a month later, on 31 July 2020, the chain announced it was permanently closing more than half its 51 outlets, with the loss of 650 jobs, as part of a deal transferring the remaining 20 sites and 551 staff to a new owner, Calveton UK.

+In January 2023, the company announced that it had entered administration for the second time in three years, with 9 restaurants closing immediately with the loss of 365 jobs.
+This left the firm with 12 branches.